 If you are using cough drops, keep in mind that many of them are full of sugar, so if possible use sugar-free cough drops.
 Avoid biting down on the hard cough drops to avoid damaging your teeth and braces.

 Cough syrup is also full of sugar, so be sure to rinse your mouth out after taking it before you go back to bed.
 Keep in mind that stomach acid can also be damaging to your teeth so if you are throwing up, be sure to clean and rinse your teeth.

-When you have a cold, many times, you will also have a stuffy nose, making breathing through your mouth your only option.
+When you have cold, many times, you will also have a stuffy nose, making breathing through your mouth your only option.
 Breathing through your mouth can cause a decrease in salvia while you are sleeping.
-This lack of saliva will not only make your mouth dry, but it leaves your mouth more susceptible harmful bacteria, increasing your risk of cavities.
+This lack of saliva will not only make your mouth dry, but it leaves your mouth more susceptible to harmful bacteria, increasing your risk of cavities.